 Tuition and Acceptance Rate

-The public out-state tuition of $8,215 is less than the state average of $8,321.
-The out-state tuition has stayed relatively flat over four years.
+The private state tuition of $8,215 is less than the state average of $11,594.
+The private state tuition has stayed relatively flat over four years.

 % Students Receiving Some Financial Aid